Dates: July 10-29, 2022

 Colgate University’s Case Library and Geyer Center for Information Technology offers a wealth of primary documents directly relevant to the institute’s methods and goals.
 Documents are readily available through websites and databases such as America’s Historic Newspapers (Newsbank), African American Newspapers: the 19th century (Accessible Archives), Harper’s Weekly (HarpWeek), Proquest Historical Newspapers, and Slavery and Anti-Slavery: a transnational archive.
 All five, plus many other databases and the library’s entire book, film, and journal collections will be available to institute participants, who may freely use the library during the institute to search and borrow books, print without cost, and relax comfortably.

-Participants will lodge in a renovated hotel just north of town.
-Each participant will have a single room with a full-size bed and full bath.
-Each room will have a coffee maker, and a small refrigerator.
-There is ample parking at the hotel.
-Charges for room and campus facilities amount to a modest forty dollars daily.
+Participants will lodge in Colgate's student air-conditioned townhouses.
+Each participant will have a room with a full-size bed and shared bath.
+Each townhouse has a large living area and kitchen.
+Charges for room and campus facilities amount to a modest $43 daily.

-Participants may purchase meals at the campus dining hall for seven dollars per breakfast and nine dollars each for lunch and dinner.
-More elaborate meals may be prepared at the ALANA cultural center on short notice.
-Frequent campus shuttles operate between the campus, hotel and on-demand to a large supermarket near the hotel.
+Participants may purchase meals at the campus dining hall for $7 per breakfast and $9 each for lunch and dinner.
+Frequent campus shuttles operate between the campus, downtown Hamilton, and local shops and restaurants.

 Participants can enjoy many other campus facilities.
 Colgate University, established in 1819, is an apt and centrally located place for this institute.
 The campus is regarded as one of the most beautiful in the nation.
 Colgate, a highly selective college of 2,900 students, boasts the Case Library and Geyer Center for Information Technology, a state-of-the-art library of over 700,000 volumes, plus periodicals, e-journals, government documents, and dozens of appropriate web-based archives.
 Case Library will be open for extended evening hours during the institute.